 My family is in the middle of a war.
 I won’t even call it a battle.
 I am done making light of things.
 This is a war.
 My worship of the Lord these past few days has turned into tears of defeat and sadness, as well as cowardliness.
 There is a lot going on.
 Not much different than if you sat down and tried to watch the news right now at the middle east, and tried to understand the entire picture in just 5 minutes.
 It can’t be done.
 It’s thousands of years of stuff.
 So is this.

 We are each given passions for a reason.
 Those passions come from God.
 He gives them to us for a reason, and it is up to us to seek HIM to find out why He puts on our hearts the things that HE puts on our hearts.
 Each one of us is as unique in our passions as we are in our appearances.
-He did not give me a passion to read maps or a talent to find my way out of a forest.
+He did not give me a passion to read maps or a talent to find my way out of a forest or work exceptionally in any kind of remote jobs.
 But he also did not give others the gifts He gave me.
 An Army functions best when each person embraces their own “military occupational specialty,” perfects it, becomes really, really good at it, and can call themselves an “expert” at that particular skill.
 I really appreciated the police in my unit who protected me.
 I am sure that the medics in Iraq appreciated the scouts who drove out ahead of them to observe the enemy and their tactics, so that they could report back to the infantry how best to prepare to combat their enemy.
 I appreciated the people in finance who made sure my pay check was correct.
 I appreciated those who kept my records and made sure my promotions were on time.